Guest Blog by Charles Walsh

 How have you created alignment and balance across all four quadrants for maximum performance?

-Charles Walsh is the president of HOPS International, LLC a human resources, organizational, and leadership development consultancy.
-Contact him at email@example.com.
+Charles Walsh runs a human resources, organizational, and leadership development consultancy.
 This is a guest blog for Triple Crown Leadership, an international award-winning book by Bob and Gregg Vanourek.
 Twitter: @TripleCrownLead